nuraulaola/Netflix-Data-Analysis-with-Python/README.md

 ## Overview

 Conduct a thorough data analysis of Netflix using Python to unveil key insights and trends, fostering a detailed understanding of the platform's performance and user behavior.
+Explore the Looker dashboard for interactive visualizations: [Netflix Data Dashboard](https://lookerstudio.google.com/s/sPQhrYx7xGg)

 ## Key Features